Stonerunner24/accommodations-backend/README.md

-# Tutorial Backend with Node
+# Asset Tracking Backend with Node

-This application allows users to create and maintain a list of tutorials that can have multiple lessons within.
-Please visit https://github.com/OC-ComputerScience/tutorial-frontend-vue2 for the Vue 2 frontend repository or https://github.com/OC-ComputerScience/tutorial-frontend-vue3 for the Vue 3 frontend repository.
+This application allows students to create a request for ADA Accommodations at Oklahoma Christian University.
+Administrators can look at those requests and approve them for their records as well as alerting relevant staff such as the student's professors about the new accommodations.
+Please visit https://github.com/Stonerunner24/accommodations-frontend for the frontend repository.

 #### Please note:
 - You will need to create a database and be able to run it locally.